Edwardndiyo/Edwardndiyo/README.md

 - ⚡ Fun fact: ...
 -->

-# Hello, I'm Edward "Paradox" Ndiyo 👋
+#  I'm Edward "Paradox" Ndiyo 👋

 ## About Me
 I'm a passionate software engineer with a focus on **backend development**, though I'm also a full-stack developer.
 I have keen interests in building **Telegram bots** and working with cutting-edge technologies.
 I'm constantly learning and improving my skills, and I'm currently exploring **MAUI** for cross-platform development.